David Payne is

 An Apology To Crawford Grimsley

-CrawfordI was taken to task overnight by Jodi Grimsley, the wife of returning heavyweight Crawford Grimsley, with regard to my flippant remarks about Grimsley’s condition and repute as a heavyweight following his withdrawal from the Michael Moorer contest.
-Quite rightly, Mrs Grimsley questioned my intent, research and experience on the subject of diverticulitis and boxing in general.
-The whole episode was certainly a dose of reality as to the reach of this blog and the random thoughts it covers.
-Read the rest of this entry »
+Quite rightly, Mrs Grimsley questioned my intent, research and experience on the subject of diverticulitis, the affliction that prevented her husband fighting, and boxing in general.
+The whole episode was a dose of reality as to the surprising reach of this blog and the random thoughts it covers.

 Bah-Bah.
 Following The Flock

 Evander 2Many articles have been written on whether veteran heavyweight Evander Holyfield should still be fighting, I know because I’ve penned one or two of them.
 One article for thesweetscience.com concluded that although Holyfield was very obviously a life-time removed from his prime, nor ever likely to secure the fifth heavyweight title he proclaims to need to retire content he had every right to continue punching in.
 Of course, the small caveat to this thesis was I had no intention of watching him try.
-Read the rest of this entry »
+Continue reading “Bah-Bah.
+Following The Flock”

 The Weekend Long-Shot